 American Council of the Blind Scholarship

 The American Council of the Blind Scholarship is now a joint effort between the Council of the American Foundation for the Blind and the Council of the Blind.
 Scholarships are offered to help students in post-secondary programs cover various financial needs.
 This includes fees, tuition, the cost of room and board, as well as other costs they may incur during the process of getting their education.
 Students must be legally blind, attend school full time, and maintain a GPA of 3.0.
 They must also be active within their community.
-Scholarships range in amount from $2,000 to $7,500.
-The deadline to submit an application is February 15th.
+Scholarships range in amount from $20,000 for undergraduates and $28,000 for graduate students.
+The deadline to submit an application is March 21st.

 5